sebfranca/data-driven-design-gp4/README.md

 * cedric : bayesian optimization and whole pipeline for the structural optimization
 * jujuu : some optimization examples
 * sensitivity : code for the sensitivity analysis

+## How-to

+In order to use our code, please perform the following steps (after having pulled the repo):

+* Execute `pip install -r requirements.txt`
+*